Josiah Oldfield: Family

 Oldfield married Gertrude Hick on 29 September 1899 at Wakefield Cathedral; she was the daughter of Matthew Bussey Hick of Wakefield, and sister of the doctor Henry Hick.
 They had twin daughters in 1902; but their marriage was not successful and they separated.
-He had two daughters named Josie: Josie Margaret Oldfield, with Irene Doreen Oldfield one of the twins; and Josie Magdalen Oldfield, born 1906 and identified in the 1911 census.
+He had two daughters named Josie: Josie Margaret Oldfield, with Irene Dorian Oldfield one of the twins; and Josie Magdalen Oldfield, born 1906 and identified in the 1911 census.
 The latter, a cradle fruitarian, was qualified medically from 1933.
-Dr. Josie M. Oldfield survived him.